m50d/paperdoll/README.md

 I will generally look to resolve conduct issues amicably through discussion wherever possible.
 In cases where this fails, the only sanction I am able or willing to impose is temporary or permanent banning from project spaces.
-Serious harassment issues remain a matter for law enforcement, not this project.
+Cases of serious harassment remain a matter for law enforcement, not project governance.

-I ask those on the banlist not to participate in spaces associated with this project, including but not limited to the issue tracker and wiki.
+I ask those on the banlist not to participate in community spaces associated with this project, including but not limited to the issue tracker and wiki.
+The banlist does not affect your license to the software.
-I may or may not take technical measures to enforce bans, but the canonical banlist is that given here; the absence of a technically enforced ban should not be taken to mean that an individual is no longer banned, and vice versa.
+I may or may not take technical measures to enforce bans;
+the presence or absence of a technical ban measure should not be taken to imply the existence of a ban not on the list in this document, or the nonexistence of a ban on this list in the document.
+If a technical ban measure is preventing you from participating but your name is not listed in this document, please file an issue if possible, or email me at md401@srcf.ucam.org if you cannot file an issue.

 ### Banlist

- * Tony Morris
+ * Tony Morris (indefinite)

 ### Content Notes

+Paperdoll source code may contain sexualised elements, and discussion around it may be or become sexualised.
+Individuals who find sexualised code or conversation inherently threatening are advised not to contribute to this project or participate in its spaces.

 ### Rationale